(This post includes a free printable to use as a tool to meditate on Scripture.)

 True biblical mediation is NOT anything like the meditation of Eastern religions and mysticism.
 The goal of Eastern meditation is to empty the mind of conscious thought.
 When a Christian mediates on Scripture, her goal is to fill her mind with spiritual truth in order to better understand it, apply it, and be transformed by it.

 “Meditating” on a Bible passage includes the ideas of pondering, contemplating, questioning, reflecting, thinking, speaking, and musing.
 It’s taking apart a Scripture and deeply and thoroughly inspecting it from every angle to discover everything God has for us within it.
+(See also this post on 5 reasons to meditate.)

 How do we mediate on Scripture?